 The City of Ryde estimated resident population for 2018 was 127,446, with a density of 31.48 persons per hectare.
-(Source City of Ryde Community Profile).

 Key trends over the next 20 years will include:

 - An increase in the proportion of the population aged 65 years and older. - An increase in younger people moving closer to employment and education opportunities. - Growth in the cultural diversity of the community.